dev-annuranjan/full_stack_notes/React/Full Stack LLD_ React-3_ React Router and hooks.md

 **[Ask the learners]**

 `Q Why were we getting errors in the async function?`
-Ans:  to understand it first we will need to know what an async function returns so an async function returns a `promise` but useEffect needs `function` as a return value so it can use it as a cleanup function that's why we are getting this error
+Ans:  to understand it, first we will need to know what an async function returns so an async function returns a `promise` but useEffect needs `function` as a return value so it can use it as a cleanup function that's why we are getting this error

 ---
 title: Application of useEffect
 description: Explaining the use case of the useEffect with an example

 ---

 ## Resize aware component

 * Let us say we are building the resize-aware component that tracks the current resize values and just prints them.